 Make sure that you anticipate a sleepless night by going to bed early.
 Even though your sleep is disturbed you and your baby still need to get as much of it as you can.

 Make sure your baby is well fed during the day to reduce the chances of them waking up for feeding during the night.

 Learn how to recognize your babies’ sleep cues and work with them.
 When your baby shows early cues such as lethargy, take them to their bed.
 Don’t wait for later cues such as yawning because your baby might become overtired.

 Tip #7: Give Extra Comfort

 During a sleep regression, your baby will be feeling unsettled and disturbed.
-So it’s a good idea to give them lots of extra comfort, especially at bedtime.
+So it’s a good idea to give them lots of extra comforts, especially at bedtime.